 How many litter boxes do I need for my cat?

-Have one litter box per cat, plus an extra.
-The box should be big enough for your cat to comfortably fit in.
-Try different litters and boxes to see what your cat likes.
+Every cat needs its own litter box, plus one extra.
+Make sure the box is big enough for your cat to fit comfortably.
+Try out different litters and boxes to see what your cat prefers.

 How can I keep my indoor cat entertained?

-Make your cat’s indoor life fun with climbing spots, window perches, toys, and puzzle feeders.
-Give them scratching posts and play with them often to keep their mind sharp.
+Make your cat’s indoor life exciting with climbing spots and window perches.
+Add toys and puzzle feeders to keep them engaged.
+Scratching posts and regular playtime will keep their mind sharp.

 How do I introduce my new cat to my other pets?

-Introduce your new cat slowly and watch how they interact.
-Start by letting them get used to each other’s scents, then meet in a controlled area.
+Introduce your new cat slowly and observe their interaction.
+Start by letting them get used to each other’s scents.
+Then, meet in a controlled area.
 Be patient and reward good behavior.

 How can I tell if my cat is sick?

-Look for signs like changes in eating, litter box habits, or behavior.
-Watch for vomiting, diarrhea, being very tired, or breathing problems.
-See a vet if you notice anything unusual.
+Watch for changes in eating, litter box habits, or behavior.
+Look out for vomiting, diarrhea, extreme tiredness, or breathing issues.
+If you notice anything unusual, see a vet.

 How do I train my cat to use the litter box?

-Most cats use the litter box naturally.
+Most cats naturally use the litter box.
 Encourage this by taking them there after meals, naps, and play.
-Give them treats and praise when they go in the box.
-Keep the litter box clean and easy to get to.
+Give treats and praise when they use the box.
+Keep the litter box clean and accessible.

 1. Tips for New Cat Owners | Bowman Animal Hospital & Cat Clinic – https://bowmananimalhospital.com/blog/tips-for-new-cat-owners/